asiaopenstack/icehouse/readme.md

-## Installing OpenStack on Ubuntu 12.04 LTS
+## Installing OpenStack Icehouse on Ubuntu 14.04 LTS
 OpenStack's technology stack consists of a series of interrelated projects which controls a given deployment of hardware providing processing, storage, and networking.
 Deployments are managed using a simple UI and a flexible API which can be used by third party software.

 Infrastructure is meant to be [open, trustworthy and secure](http://www.stackgeek.com/blog/kordless/post/a-code-of-trust).
 The best way to ensure trust in infrastructure is the use of Open Source software and [hardware](http://en.wikipedia.org/wiki/Open_Compute_Project) exclusively at the infrastructure level.